smissingham/missingham.net/content/Technology/Demonstrating Software.md

 aliases: []
 tags: []
 created: 2026-02-10T15:30
-updated: 2026-02-10T15:38
+updated: 2026-02-11T10:15
 ---

 # Preamble

-Whether you're sharing a cool new tool you found with colleagues, or selling enterprise software to C-Suite fortune-500 execs, there is an art to demonstrating software in an impactful way, and it's harder than you might think at first.
+Whether you're sharing a cool new tool with colleagues, or selling enterprise software to C-Suite fortune-500 execs, there is an art to demonstrating software in an impactful way, and it's harder than you might think at first.